AngrySquid14/APUSHcommon/Violet's Notes/Unit 3/Unit 3 Test Question Concepts (Chapters 5, 6, 7.1-7.2B).md

 	- BUT, States have freedom to do trading n shit w/o debt hanging over their heads
 	- Virginia and some states: "bro wtf no we already paid our debt" Hamilton: "damn ok bitch ill just reimburse u damnnnnn"
 ### Impacts of American Revolution on the world?
+- Inspired worldwide revolutions
 	- Haitian Revolution
 	- French Revolution
 ### Federalists vs. Democratic Republicans: Disagree/Agree on the issues?
 - Agree on treatment of natives (eg. FUCK THEM lollll)
 - Disagree on like, everything else